Celia Salazar

 the most important moment in her life.
 Though parenthood forced her to postpone

-her education, it also renewed her commitment to activism on behalf of mothers
+her education, it also renewed her commitment to activism on behalf of

 and their children.